Reproductive Justice

 Reproductive Justice, Health, Rights

-The Reproductive Justice, Health, Rights working group is comprised of faculty from across many disciplines and four schools at WashU, including conveners Rachel Brown (Women, Gender, and Sexuality Studies), Seanna Leath (Psychological & Brain Sciences) and Zakiya Luna (Sociology).
-Additional contributors include faculty from Biomedical Engineering, Latin American Studies, Law, Political Science, Psychology, Public Health, Social Policy, Sociology, and Women, Gender, and Sexuality Studies.
+The Reproductive Justice, Health, Rights working group was comprised of faculty from across many disciplines and four schools at WashU, including conveners Rachel Brown (Women, Gender, and Sexuality Studies), Seanna Leath (Psychological & Brain Sciences) and Zakiya Luna (Sociology).
+Additional contributors include faculty from Biomedical Engineering, Latin American Studies, Law, Political Science, Psychology, Public Health, Social Policy, Sociology, and Women, Gender and Sexuality Studies.
 Working group members collaborate to generate ideas, build relationships with community partners, develop common research areas and draw from the expertise of people both at and beyond WashU with the goal of launching a sustainable cross-school and cross-community endeavor.

 Reproductive Justice, Health, Rights working group conveners (from left) Rachel Brown, Seanna Leath and Zakiya Luna

-The working group is especially dedicated to fostering project work that centers the experiences of frontline practitioners in reproductive health and justice, who often need to prioritize directly helping their constituents, clients and members over academic semester timelines or long-term research projects.
+The working group was especially dedicated to fostering project work that centers the experiences of frontline practitioners in reproductive health and justice, who often need to prioritize directly helping their constituents, clients and members over academic semester timelines or long-term research projects.
 This is particularly important as the people most affected by current reproductive challenges of the political climate of Missouri are disproportionately Black, poor and/or rural.
-In collaborative process as well as symposium planning, the Reproductive Justice, Health, Rights working group attempts to model key reproductive justice practices as well as understanding and addressing political, racialized, gendered and public discourse around reproductive justice and its attendant themes of intimate practices and norms surrounding bodily autonomy and sexual practice.
+In collaborative process as well as symposium planning, the Reproductive Justice, Health, Rights working group attempted to model key reproductive justice practices as well as understanding and addressing political, racialized, gendered and public discourse around reproductive justice and its attendant themes of intimate practices and norms surrounding bodily autonomy and sexual practice.